jongwooo/gatsby-starter-typescript/README.md

 7.  **`.prettierrc.js`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.

+8.  **`CODE_OF_CONDUCT.md`**: This file defines standards for how to engage in a community.
+It signals an inclusive environment that respects all contributions.

+9.  **`CONTRIBUTING.md`**: This file is guidelines for repository contributors.

-8.  **`LICENSE`**: Gatsby's starter with TypeScript is licensed under the MIT license.
+10. **`LICENSE`**: Gatsby's starter with TypeScript is licensed under the MIT license.

-9.  **`README.md`**: A text file containing useful reference information about your project.
+11. **`README.md`**: A text file containing useful reference information about your project.

-10. **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
+12. **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.

-11. **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+13. **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).

-12. **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
+14. **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.org/docs/node-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

-13. **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
+15. **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.org/docs/ssr-apis/) (if any).
 These allow customization of default Gatsby settings affecting server-side rendering.

-14. **`package-lock.json`** (See `package.json` below, first).
+16. **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

-15. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+17. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

-16. **`tsconfig.json`**: The presence of this file in a directory indicates that the directory is the root of a TypeScript project.
+18. **`tsconfig.json`**: The presence of this file in a directory indicates that the directory is the root of a TypeScript project.
 This file specifies the root files and the compiler options required to compile the project.

 ## 📝 License